Ingredients

 - Cook for about 30 seconds per side, just until light golden spots appear and the tortilla is cooked through.

 - Remove from heat and stack on a plate with a tea towel to keep them warm as you finish cooking the rest.
+If the tortillas feel stiff right after cooking, this rest time will help them soften as the gluten free flours cool.

 - Repeat this process until all the tortillas have been cooked and all the dough is used up.